sapienphp/sapien/docs/response/special.md

 $jsonResponse->setContent(['foo' => 'bar']);
 ```

-The _JsonResponse_ will set itself up to with ...
+The _JsonResponse_ will set itself up with ...

 - a `content-type` of `application/json`,
 - the default `json_encode()` flags and depth.